alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 ---

 Interesting note: `Cut / Copy / Paste` was  [invented by Larry Tesler](http://worrydream.com/refs/Tesler%20-%20A%20Personal%20History%20of%20Modeless%20Text%20Editing%20and%20Cut-Copy-Paste.pdf) in the 70s.
-Tessler became the systems software lead for the Apple Lisa, and eventually Apple's chief scientist in 1993.
+Tesler became the systems software lead for the Apple Lisa, and eventually Apple's chief scientist in 1993.

 ### Windows